Change Started

 Sunlight Soap business flourished as the emphasis on improving public health and living conditions became the priority.
 Lever Brothers’ success was also attributed to their innovative marketing strategies.
 They were pioneers in advertising and brand promotion, using various media to create a strong brand identity for their products.

 Lever Brothers quickly diversified their product line and began producing other household items, such as cleaning agents and personal care products.
 This diversification allowed them to offer a broader range of products to consumers.
-Lever brothers obtained more business worldwide after success in the UK, and their products were rapidly emulated globally.
+Lever Brothers secured more business worldwide following their success in the UK, and their products were rapidly emulated globally.

 In 1929, Lever Brothers and Dutch-based company Margarine Unie merged to form Unilever.
 The merger was motivated by the desire to reduce competition between the two companies and to achieve economies of scale.